 OrbixSSL calls filterBadConnectAttempts() when the application calls IT_SSL::init().
 After calling IT_SSL::init(), you can override the configuration value by calling filterBadConnectAttempts().

 • IT_INSECURE_REMOTE_INTERFACES

 This variable allows you to specify the list of remote interfaces that a program with invocation policy IT_SPECIFIED_INSECURE_CONNECT can contact without using SSL.
-Refer to "Configuring OrbixSSL Application Types" on page 106 for more information.
+Refer to "Configuring OrbixSSL Application Types" for more information.

 • IT_INSECURE_SERVERS